 - Run Startup Repair in Windows 10 using the Installation Media or via Advanced Startup Options.

 - Run Automatic Repair in Windows 8

-While the example shows Windows 7 installation media, the process is the same for Windows 10 too.
+The following shows the steps in detail for repairing your Windows computer.
+While the example shows Windows 7 installation media, the process is the same for Windows 11/10 too.
+To do so:

 - Insert the Windows installation disc or USB flash drive, or a system repair disc, and then shut down your computer.

 - When prompted, press any key, and then follow the instructions that appear

 - On the Install Windows page, or on the System Recovery Options page, choose your language and other preferences, and then click Next.

 - Select the Windows installation you want to repair, and then click Next.

 - Click on Start Repair

 - Startup Repair would run the Repair process